Subaru Crosstrek: North America

-The third generation Crosstrek for the North American market debuted at the Chicago Auto Show on February 9, 2023.
+The third-generation Crosstrek for the North American market debuted at the Chicago Auto Show on February 9, 2023.
 The 2.0-liter FB20D and 2.5-liter FB25D engines were carried over from the previous generation, and the manual transmission was discontinued.
 The torque for the FB25D engine was increased to 178 lbft.
 For the first time, the 2.5-liter Crosstrek Sport and Limited are produced in the United States at Subaru of Indiana Automotive, Inc. in Lafayette, Indiana.
 Production for the 2.5-liter models began on May 17, 2023.
 The 2.0-liter Base and Premium trims continued to be produced in Japan.
 The 2.5-liter Onyx and Limited trim levels for the Canadian market are sourced from Japan.
 With the exception of the Wilderness trim, Crosstrek models produced in the United States are not exported to Canada.

 For the 2025 model year, the 2.5-liter FB25D became the standard engine for the Premium trim, replacing the 2.0-liter FB20D.
 Additionally, it received the dual-function X-MODE that was previously only available on the Sport, Limited, and Wilderness trims.
 While the 2.5-liter Sport, Limited, and Wilderness trims are still produced in the United States, the 2.5-liter Premium trim continued to be produced in Japan alongside the Base trim, which remained unchanged from the previous model year.

 For the 2026 model year, the 2.0-liter FB20D was dropped from the Base trim, making the 2.5-liter FB25D the standard engine across all trim levels.
 Additionally, the FB25D engine's power was decreased from 182 hp to 180 hp, and the torque remained unchanged.
 The Alpine Green color option also became available across all trim levels; it was previously exclusive to the Sport, Limited, and Wilderness trims.
-All non-Hybrid Crosstrek models are produced in the United States, while the Crosstrek Hybrid is produced in Japan.
+For the U.S. market, all non-Hybrid Crosstrek models are produced in the United States at SIA, while the Crosstrek Hybrid is produced in Japan.

+For the 2027 model year, the gas-powered Sport trim was discontinued.
+Additionally, the Pure Red and Lithium Red Pearl color options were replaced with Ignition Red, and Alpine Green was replaced with Tidepool Teal Pearl.